 When executing interactively, bash displays the primary prompt PS1 when it is ready to read a command, and the secondary prompt PS2 when it needs more input to complete a command.
 Bash displays PS0 after it reads a command but before executing it.
-Bash displays PS4 as described above before tracing each command when the $-\mathbf{x}$ option is enabled.
+Bash displays PS4 as described above before tracing each command when the -x option is enabled.
 Bash allows these prompt strings to be customized by inserting a number of backslash-escaped special characters that are decoded as follows:

-- \a an ASCII bell character (07) - \d the date in "Weekday Month Date" format (e.g., "Tue May 26")
+\a an ASCII bell character (07)

+\d the date in "Weekday Month Date" format (e.g., "Tue May 26")

-form nat}
+$\\mathbf{D}\{format\}$

-the format is passed to strftime(3) and the result is inserted into the prompt string; an

-empty format results in a locale-specific time representation.
+the format is passed to strftime(3) and the result is inserted into the prompt string; an empty format results in a locale-specific time representation.
 The braces are required

 \e an ASCII escape character (033)

-\ h the hostname up to the first '.'
+\h the hostname up to the first '.'

 \H the hostname

-\j the number of jobs currently managed by the shell

-NI . the basename of the shell's terminal device name
+\ightriangled{j} the number of jobs currently managed by the shell \ightriangled{l} the basename of the shell's terminal device name

-\ n newline
+\n newline

-\ r carriage return
+\r carriage return

-\s the name of the shell, the basename of 0 (the portion following the final slash)
+\text{s} the name of the shell, the basename of \$0 (the portion following the final slash)

-\t the current time in 24-hour HH:MM:SS format

-\ T the current time in 12-hour HH:MM:SS format
+\t the current time in 24-hour HH:MM:SS format \t the current time in 12-hour HH:MM:SS format

-\@ the current time in 12-hour am/pm format

-۱A the current time in 24-hour HH:MM format
+\@ the current time in 12-hour am/pm format \A the current time in 24-hour HH:MM format

-\ u the username of the current user

-\ v the version of bash (e.g., 2.00)
+\u the username of the current user \u the version of bash (e.g., 2.00)

-١V the release of bash , version + patch level (e.g., 2.00.0)
+V the release of bash, version + patch level (e.g., 2.00.0)

-\ w the current working directory, with \$HOME abbreviated with a tilde (uses the value of the
+\w the current working directory, with \$HOME abbreviated with a tilde (uses the value of the PROMPT_DIRTRIM variable)

-PROMPT_DIRTRIM variable)

 \W the basename of the current working directory, with \$HOME abbreviated with a tilde

-\! the history number of this command

-\# the command number of this command

-\\$ if the effective UID is 0, a #, otherwise a \$
+\! the history number of this command\# the command number of this command\\$ if the effective UID is 0, a #, otherwise a \$

-\nnn the character corresponding to the octal number nnn
+\nn the character corresponding to the octal number nnn

-W a backslash
+\\ a backslash

-V[begin a sequence of non-printing characters, which could be used to embed a terminal control sequence into the prompt
+Vegin a sequence of non-printing characters, which could be used to embed a terminal control sequence into the prompt